huggingface/blog/bloom-megatron-deepspeed-technology.md

 BitsNBytes:

 - [8-bit Optimizers via Block-wise Quantization](https://arxiv.org/abs/2110.02861) (in the context of Embedding LayerNorm but the rest of the paper and the technology is amazing - the only reason were weren't using the 8-bit optimizer is because we were already saving the optimizer memory with Deepspeed-ZeRO).

+## Training Difficulties

+The main type of issue encountered during training were hardware failures.
+As this was a new cluster with about 400 GPUs, on average we were getting 1-2 GPU failures a week.
+We were saving a checkpoint every 3h (100 iterations) so on average we would lose 1.5h of training.

+We have run into a variety of other problems that led to 5-10h downtime several times, some related to a deadlock bug in pytorch, others due to running out of disc space.
+If you are curious about specific details please see [training chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles.md).
+And there were a lot more issues to figure out before the training started.
+For that see  [training prequel chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles-prequel.md).